-- Meet quarterly to discuss issues - Minutes on website last dated 5th December 2018 but due to meet on 5th March - Any matters which a court user wishes to draw to attention of the court relating to Personal Injury procedures should contact Secretary to the group - Fiona Pyke at NationalPICourt@scotcourts.gov.uk
+- Meet quarterly to discuss issues - Minutes on website last dated 4th June 2019.
+Next meeting 3rd September.
+Minutes not yet on website. - Any matters which a court user wishes to draw to attention of the court relating to Personal Injury procedures should contact Secretary to the group - Fiona Pyke at NationalPICourt@scotcourts.gov.uk